 Then, care coordinators should provide client-centered FOLLOW-UP THROUGH 90 DAYS AFTER INCARCERATION.
 This includes support services in the first critical days and weeks after incarceration (e.g., food, clothes, shelter, transportation assistance, treatment support, health education, housing, and employment assistance, patient navigation).
 Implement and document changes to the intake assessment and transitional care plan by conducting a re-assessment and/or updating the transitional care plan after incarceration and periodically thereafter.
-Begin the case termination process at least 45 days after release from incarceration and conduct a case conference with the client and standard of care case manager/care team to facilitate the transition to the standard of care within 90 days after incarceration.
+Begin the case termination process at least four weeks prior to the end of the 90-day post-incarceration period and conduct a case conference with the client and standard of care case manager/care team to facilitate the transition to the standard of care within 90 days after incarceration.
 The community standard of care includes ONGOING MEDICAL CASE MANAGEMENT AFTER 90 DAYS POST-LINKAGE TO CARE.